NewmanAdesan/WorldWise_Web_Application/ReadMe.txt

         - in the AppNav Component, specify the `to attribute` of the two NavLinks set to 'cities' & 'countries'
         - in the `AppLayout Component`, in the SideBar Component, just below the `AppNav Component` place the `Outlet Component`
         - specify the 'cities' route as the default route for the '/app' route using the index attribute

+    Summary
+        - Remember the '/app' route corresponds to the AppLayout page component, rendering AppNav and SideBar components
+        - Create CityList and CountryList Components
+        - Set up nested routes in the '/app' route for CityList and CountryList
+        - Create a default route in the '/app' route for CityList
+        - Configure NavLinks for CityList and CountryList in the AppNav Component
+        - Place Outlet for nested routes in the SideBar Component"

  Step 4: Implementing the CityList Component